 It was the tailpipe of a truck that coughed out smoke.
 Many times larger than Goda’s rig, a searing heat emanated from every corner of the beast, as if the whole thing was bursting with some internal fire.

 “Are the two of you temple assistants or some’in?” the woman asked.
-Kanna had trouble understanding her specific Middlelander accent at first, and it didn’t help that the woman was chewing on a cigar.
+Kanna had trouble understanding her regional Middlelander accent at first, and it didn’t help that the woman was chewing on a cigar.

 The soldier scratched her head and looked across the plain.
 “Well, someone’s gotta bring us dinner, nah?”

 Kanna followed the soldier’s gaze and she saw an expanse of dozens of trucks, all just as huge as the first, some filled with cargo, and others heavily armored.
 All of them rumbled with life, as if they had only just pulled into the compound.
-She gaped at the scene, but because Goda had ignored them and kept walking, she could not stare for long.
+She gaped at the scene, but because Goda had ignored them and kept walking, Kanna could not stare for long.

 As they cut across the yard to reach their quarters, Goda muttered with irritation, “Behold, your father’s poison in action.”